 The approach of Latin with its focus on grammar and translation was how other languages were first taught by the 19th century.
-Since there was no other example for how to approach language teaching it only made sense to copy how Latin was taught.
+Since there was no other example of how to approach language teaching it only made sense to copy how Latin was taught.
 Everybody was focused on text but never on context.

 People learned to communicate in through text even though they were studying living languages.
 Every language was taught as a mental exercise rather than as a skill for practical use.